 How do I join an MC / meet people at Doxa?

 This is our most popular question.
 We have one primary "on-ramp" to community at Doxa called the Discipleship Pathway.
 The first step in the Discipleship Pathway is to attend Doxa 101.
 Doxa 101 will give you an opportunity to have lunch with the pastors, leaders, and people in your region.
 You'll hear the vision, mission and distinctives of Doxa with next steps to get further connected.
 You can get the date for the next Doxa 101 and sign up here.

 I want to start my own MC.
 What do I need to do?

-Attend the next pilot group and express your interest to the regional pastor in the plave where your group would be planted.
-They will walk you through the process to becoome an official MC.
+Attend the next Doxa 101 and express your interest to the regional pastor in the place where your group would be planted.
+They will walk you through the process to become an official MC.

 Can you give me some examples of what people choose as their defined mission?

 You bet!
 Some people choose a local elementary, middle, or high school and ask about the needs they have (support teachers, paying lunch debts, running events, caring for kids under the poverty line).
 Others partner with adoption and foster care services.
-Others work with the homeless or abused in theur community.
+Others work with the homeless, marginalized, or abused in their community.

 The truth is, there are really a thousand ways to show the love of Christ in the places you live, work, and play.

 What's the right size for a missional community?

 Most missional commuities find that the sweet spot is between 8-14 adults, plus kids.
 This makes coordinating life together more manageable.
 Most people's homes can handle that size crowd as well, with some creativity and some folding chairs.
 Once a group gets much larger than that, we reccomend planting a new group under an apprentice leader that has completed Doxa 301.